nodejs/http2/doc/api/http2.md

 * stream {Http2Stream}
 * code {number}

-Sends an `RST-STREAM` frame to the connected HTTP/2 peer, causing the given `Http2Stream` to be closed on both sides using error code `code`.
+Sends an `RST_STREAM` frame to the connected HTTP/2 peer, causing the given `Http2Stream` to be closed on both sides using error code `code`.

 #### http2session.setTimeout(msecs, callback)